srvCodes/continual_learning_with_vit/README.md

  ```python
 >>> python3 -u src/main_incremental.py --datasets imagenet_32_reduced --network Early_conv_vit --approach olwf_asympost --nepochs $NEPOCHS --log disk --batch-size 1024 --gpu $GPU --exp-name dummy_functional_exp --lr 0.01 --seed ${seed} --lamb 1.0 --num-tasks $NUM_TASKS --nc-first-task $NC_FIRST_TASK --lr-patience 20 --plast_mu 1.0 --pool-along 'height'
 ```
-Scripts for our experiments can be found in `scripts/`.
+The detailed scripts for our experiments can be found in `scripts/`.

 ## Cite
 If you found our implementation to be useful, feel free to use the citation: